-We have plenty of experience with all air-cooled 911, and share a passion for the water-cooled 986/996 987/997 as well.
-We have more experience than anyone in the industry with M96/97 heads, with which we have done massive amounts of R&D, pioneering many innovations, as well as repairs, including 986/996 factory quality crack repair.
+While we have plenty of experience with all air-cooled 911, we have a special passion for the modern 4 valve DOHC water-cooled 986/996 987/997.
+We have more experience than anyone in the industry with M96/97 heads, with which we have done massive amounts of R&D, pioneering many performance innovations, as well as repairs, including better than factory-quality crack repair.

-In addition to our prowess with the M96/97 platform, we are also very involved in 9A1 cylinder head development as well.
+In addition to our prowess with the M96/97 platform, we are also very involved in 9A1 cylinder head development.
 We’ve made major strides with these unique heads since they were introduced.

 We also work with the 944 2 valve heads and routinely prep them for N.A.S.A.
 944 Spec racing.